 Krikun has exhibited her works in the New York metropolitan area, Columbus, Ohio and in 2017 the Susquehanna Museum in Harrisburg, Pennsylvania commissioned Krikun from her ongoing Data Visualization Series titled LOST and FOUND ITEMS ON THE MTA – interactive animations displayed on a touch screen.
 A 3D digital artwork titled “Lamentations“ help dedicate the 10th Anniversary of 9-11 at the Open Door Studios.
-Her interactive works titled “Headlights” premiered at ArtsWestchester Gallery, NY.
+Her interactive works titled “Headlights” premiered at ArtsWestchester Gallery, New York.
 The STEAM exhibition explores the intersections of science, technology, engineering, math and creativity.
 Artists in the show use interdisciplinary concepts of STEM to explore how science, technology and art overlap, interact, and innovate.